ferdysopian/admin-bar-pagination/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Adds pagination to the WordPress admin toolbar to manage menu items on smaller screens.
-Shows 3 menu items per page with navigation controls.
+Adds pagination to the WordPress admin toolbar so it never overflows, wraps, or spills into the page when too many items are shown.
+A clean alternative to admin bar overflow fixes and UI hacks.

 == Description ==

-Simple plugin that adds pagination to the WordPress admin toolbar.
-Perfect for sites with many plugins that clutter the admin bar.

-**Features:**
-* Paginates admin bar menu items (3 per page)
+The WordPress admin bar gets crowded fast, plugins add their own items, menus stack up, and suddenly things wrap, overlap, or become unusable on mobile.
+This plugin solves that by adding simple pagination right inside the admin toolbar.

+Instead of items overflowing or wrapping onto multiple lines, the toolbar stays compact and consistent.
+You choose how many items appear per page (1–10), and navigation controls handle the rest.
+Works on desktop and mobile without breaking the UI, layout, or user experience.

+Built for anyone tired of a cluttered or overflowing admin bar, especially on smaller screens or sites with many active plugins.

+**Features**
+- Adds pagination to the admin bar to prevent overflow or wrapping
+- Displays a fixed number of menu items per page (default: 3)
-* Keeps WordPress logo and site name visible
+- Keeps WordPress logo and site name visible at all times
-* Responsive design for mobile devices
-* Customizable items per page (1-10)
-* Lightweight and fast
+- Works on mobile and responsive layouts
+- Prevents admin bar items from overlapping content
+- Lightweight and loads only when the admin bar is displayed
+- Helps manage crowded or plugin-heavy admin toolbars

 == Screenshots ==
-1. **Pagination & Settings**.
-Set how many items appear per page.
+1. Pagination and settings screen, including items-per-page option.

 == Installation ==